Snowboard Instructor

 Responsibilities:

-• Teach Prophets, Peer Leaders, and Mentors how to snowboard
+• Teach prophets, peer leaders and mentors how to snowboard

-• Teach snowboarding technique and best practices
+• Teach proper technique and maintain safety

 • Monitor progress, give feedback, assign more training to improve skills